bschollnick/QuickBBS/docs/design documents/cache_watcher_design.md

 running for this handler — subsequent events during the window are folded into the same buffer rather than resetting or multiplying the timer.
-This is what bundles a burst of events for one directory (e.g. copying a folder full of files) into a single invalidation pass instead of one per file — see §1.3.
+This is what bundles a burst of events for one directory (e.g. copying a folder full of files) into a single invalidation pass instead of one per file — see Section 1.3.

 **Generation counter.** Each new timer carries a monotonically increasing `timer_generation`.
 When a timer fires, it first checks that its generation still